-Why green IT is the only choice The most environmentally friendly product is the one which was never manufactured
+Why green IT is the only choice The most environmentally friendly product: was never manufactured.

 Circular economy means keeping resources in useful circulation over the longest possible period.
 This leads to numerous ecological advantages: less waste, extraction of fossil resources is minimised and fewer new devices need to be manufactured.
 With IT remarketing, we contribute to the circular economy in the IT sector.